abdurahimank/PB_ZooKeeper/README.md

 It's a app to help Zoo Keeper

 ## Descriptions
+To be updated.

+## Objective
-This app helps Zoo Keeper to monitor different animals in the Zoo.
+This app/ Website helps to give a detailed description of the animals in a zoo. <br>
+**Includes**
+* Image of the animal.
+* Details of the actual animal in the zoo.
+* Detailed scientific description of the animal.
+* It can also include ticket details.
+* Online Ticket booking facilities.
+* etc.